 The House Officer is always expected to maintain an appropriate and professional appearance.
-House Officers are expected to maintain appropriate and professional attire, and adhere to the hospital Dress Code Policy (HR policy #9.01).
-Appropriate attire for House Officers includes wearing professional attire or scrubs; a clean, white lab coat (provided by Akron General Medical Center); and their official hospital identification badge prominently displayed at all times.
-Individual departments may have additional dress code requirements, as does Children's Hospital Medical Center of Akron, where some House Officers occasionally serve.
+House Officers are expected to maintain appropriate and professional attire, and adhere to the hospital Personal Appearance Policy.
+Appropriate attire for House Officers includes wearing professional attire or scrubs (scrub color dependent on service); a clean, white lab coat (provided by Cleveland Clinic Akron General); and official hospital identification badge prominently displayed at all times.
+Individual departments may have additional dress code requirements, as does Akron Children's Hospital, where some House Officers occasionally serve.
 House Officers are required to meet all defined dress code requirements.